Kinematically boosted pairs from the nonlinear Breit-Wheeler process in small-angle laser collisions: Nonperturbative pair conversion

 In the second line we evaluate the invariant in a coordinate system with $\vec E$ aligned in the $z$-direction and $\vec B$ at an arbitrary angle $\theta$ in the $x\!-\!z$-plane. $\chi$ is maximized when the photon travels in the $x$ or $y$ directions, and if in the $x$ direction, we should choose $\theta=0$, i.e., $\vec B\Vert\vec E$.
 With this choice, $\chi$ reduces to the product of the field energy density and the photon frequency.

 Pair conversion is described by the imaginary part of the photon polarization tensor $\Pi^{\mu\nu}$ evaluated in an external field.
 Seeking the total pair yield, we average over photon polarizations, which just requires the trace of the polarization tensor.
 This saves diagonalizing the polarization tensor in a general external field with both $\vec E,\vec B\neq 0$, but introduces an $\mathcal{O}(0.1)$ error in the yield considering that the source of photons may be partially polarized.
-The general form of $\Pi^{\mu\nu}$ is given in~\cite{Dittrich:2000zu}.
-It turns out that we need only the two transverse components in the tensor decomposition, because the longitudinal components do not contribute to trace: the $0$ component is assumed to have no nontrivial solutions to the lightcone condition $k^2+\Pi_0=0$, hence no propagating modes, and the projection tensor associated to the third space-like component is zero under the trace.
+This also emphasizes that the coherence length of the process $\ell_f\sim m_e^{-1}$ \cite{Baier:2003hf} is much smaller than the spatial variation of the field.
+For this reason, we can neglect the frequency-dependence of laser fields and use the general form of $\Pi^{\mu\nu}$ for quasi-constant ($\omega\ll m_e$) fields, given in~\cite{dittrich2000probing}.
+We need only the two transverse components in the tensor decomposition, because the longitudinal components do not contribute to trace: the $0$ component is assumed to have no nontrivial solutions to the lightcone condition $k^2+\Pi_0=0$, hence no propagating modes, and the projection tensor associated to the third space-like component is zero under the trace.